trusch/btrfaas/README.md

 * easy to build functions
 * can run every OpenFaaS function with minor modifications (swap watchdog with frunner)
 * first level support for arbitary (non function) services
+* it is possible to deploy the openfaas gateway and functions

 ## Walk Through
 ```bash